rust-lang/rustc-dev-guide/src/getting-started.md

 git submodule update
 ```

+### `x.py` Intro

+`rustc` is a [bootstrapping] compiler, which makes it more complex than a
+typical Rust program.
+As a result, you cannot use Cargo to build it.
+Instead
+you must use the special tool `x.py`.
+It is used for the things Cargo is
+normally used for: building, testing, creating releases, formatting, etc.

+[bootstrapping]: ./building/bootstrapping.md

 ### Configuring the Compiler

 The compiler has a configuration file which contains a ton of settings.
 We will